BRichardson2993/Brian_Richardson/README.md

 * Collaborated closely with the internal programming team on back-end development and database management.

 **Spec Creative** | Oklahoma City, OK
-*Graphic Design, Web Design/Development* | March 2015 - 2019 *(Overlaps with Hobby Lobby, consider adjusting dates or clarifying part-time/freelance status if applicable)*
+*Graphic Design, Web Design/Development* | March 2015 - 2019

 * Designed and produced print materials, including magazines and marketing collateral.
 * Designed and developed responsive and accessible web pages using HTML, CSS, PHP, JavaScript, and CMS systems.